 After an error is trapped, the program can determine which error caused the trap by either using the %ERNUM intrinsic function or calling the %ERROR subroutine.
 The ERROR subroutine or the %ERLIN intrinsic function returns the line number on which the error occurred.
 (In Synergy .NET, line numbers are only valid when the application is built in debug mode, and on Universal Windows Platform, line is always returned with a value of 0.)
 You can obtain the text of an error using the ERTXT subroutine.

 Synergy DBL is restricted to the characteristics of the underlying index subsystem (Synergy DBMS, RMS, and so forth).
 If an error occurs on an ISAM I/O statement such as FIND, READ, or READS (other than “Key not same” on an ISAM file), do not assume that the context or contents of the return buffers are the same on all subsystems.

 For example, if the first operation on a file is a FIND returning EOF, Synergy DBMS positions the next record as EOF, while RMS positions the next record as BOF—and a READS yields different results on each.
 Therefore, if you want to perform a READS after an erroneous operation, you must perform a FIND without error before performing the READS operation.

 Also, following a READ or READS error condition, the contents of the passed data record is undefined and should not be relied upon for subsequent operations.
 For example, on an ISAM file, if key is a field within the passed data record and an “End of file” error occurs, the key value must be reloaded before key can be used by the next READ.

-Additionally, an RFA retrieved via the GETRFA qualifier, GETRFA routine, or GETFA(“RFA”) routine should be disregarded immediately following an I/O error.
+Additionally, an RFA retrieved via the GETRFA qualifier, the deprecated GETRFA routine, or the GETFA(“RFA”) routine should be disregarded immediately following an I/O error.

 The precedence of error traps is as follows: